ekohilas/greek-uppercase-fix/README.md

 # Greek Uppercase Fix

-A script to fix Greek uppercase text.
+A script to fix all uppercase Greek text that uses both english and greek scripts.